ssoudan/edisonIsThePilot/DESIGN.md

 - emergency disconnect: the stepper motor will be 'sleeping' mode (no holding torque) all the time but when it is actually driving the motor - two switches will be available: one to enable/disable the autopilot (soft), one to power on/off the system.
 When the system is powered off, there is no holding torque from the motor either.
 - powerful enough actuator: stepper motor with adjustable torque (current limiting on the stepper driver board)
 - as little button as possible: 2 ON/OFF switches
-- ability to tune/calibrate the system on-board: TODO
+- ability to tune/calibrate the system on-board:
   - sinusoidal steering wheel input of know amplitude and frequency -- for different frequencies
   - record/export track
   - ability to change the parameters